Are you at least 21 years of age or hold a valid medical marijuana card?

 Now that the older generation that grew up believing the sensationalization they saw in Reefer Madness is dwindling, and as more states legalize marijuana for medical and recreational use, public opinion on cannabis is changing.
 According to a Pew Research survey conducted in April 2021, only 8% of U.S. adults say marijuana should not be legal.
 Additionally, 31% of Americans believe in the legalization of marijuana for medical use, while 60% are on board for medical and recreational legalization.

-Unsurprisingly, the acceptance numbers skew young, with 70% of 18 to 29-year-olds in favor of recreational and medical legalization as opposed to only 32% of those aged 75 and up.
+Different age groups have always had differing opinions on marijuana, and unsurprisingly, the acceptance numbers skew young, with 70% of 18 to 29-year-olds in favor of recreational and medical legalization as opposed to only 32% of those aged 75 and up.
 However, since the older generation (mostly) runs the country, I am hesitant to believe that federal legalization will happen unless the younger generation starts pushing their representatives for action and making noise by signing online petitions to Pass the Marijuana Justice Act.

 As the Silent Generation population naturally declines and the younger generation’s acceptance of medical marijuana becomes more mainstream, governmental agencies will be forced to listen to popular opinion.
 At least, that’s what I hope happens.